anuragjoshi3519/Delhi-University-ScoreCard-Fetcher/readme.md

 ## About

-Are you tired of waiting and checking if your semesters' results are out? :hourglass_flowing_sand:
+Are you tired of waiting and checking if your semester results are out? :hourglass_flowing_sand:
 No need to do any of that now.
 Just run a single python script and relax. :relieved:
 The script will do all the necessary things to make sure your result is e-mailed to you as soon as it declares. :heavy_check_mark: